 Our previous blogs on this topic discussed monitoring for certification and qualification.
 Today we address ongoing monitoring.

-Learn more now by downloading Choosing the Most Suitable Particle Sample Point Locations in the Cleanroom.
+Our previous blog discussed monitoring for certification.
+Today we address monitoring for qualification.
+Learn more about the difference by downloading our paper Choosing the Most Suitable Particle Sample Point Locations in the Cleanroom.